 Therefore the call to action button should look in place while being interesting enough to capture the eye of the viewer.
 Being to the point and upfront in asking the viewer to make the purchase decision the way to go.

 Using the tone of being helpful while providing benefit to the viewer is the way to reach out to the audience.
 You need not be crude or straightaway bombarding the user with information.
 Striking the perfect balance between his needs and your solution with benefits while using a conversational tone will work wonders for the success.

 Using phrases like ‘you will be able to’ in place of ‘with us, you will’ can be a great way to look at the overall story.

-Make your course page more about the benefit users will have than you taking the center stage.
-With the benefits the user will have a fair idea about the outcome he will derive with the course.
+Make your course page more about the benefits users will have than you taking the centre stage.
+With the benefits, the user will have a fair idea about the outcome he will derive from the course.

 Taking clues from success stories around

 You can take a look around and see a countless number of successful academies on Knorish who not only have scaled up their reach with great course pages but even have expanded their portfolios.

 Using clues from the leaders in the field can be a great way to tune your website.
 If you are new to creating content, taking a look at your competition will help.
 Using a similar tone, analyzing the entire flow of communication, looking at the structure, seeing what is it that they are doing wrong are some of the areas you can get inspired from.